The Nissan X-Trail will be the new “King” leading the SUV/crossover segment in America.

 >>> Click here to find out all information about the pricing for the 2017 Nissan Titan King Cab

 It is reported that Nissan sold out a total of 34,349 models of X-Trail/Rouge in the US market in June, recording an increase of 17% over the same period last year.
-As a result, the Nissan X-Trail/Rouge continues to top the chart in the list of best-selling SUV and crossover of the year.
+As a result, the Nissan X-Trail/Rouge continues to top the chart in the list of best-selling SUV for sale and crossover of the year.

 It is reported that Nissan sold out a total of 34,349 models of X-Trail/Rouge in the US market in June